nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medication.md

 Within the dm+d terminology, the VMP, AMP, VMPP and AMPP concepts include a coded form.

 Where a medication is identified using a VTM concept **and** the prescriber wishes to qualify with a form then use this element.

+Coded forms should be taken from either the dm+d or from the SNOMED-CT hierarchy as a descendant of the concept [736542009 Pharmaceutical dose form](https://termbrowser.nhs.uk/?perspective=full&conceptId1=736542009&edition=uk-edition).

 ### amount